Should We Require Contract Laborers to Sign a Bond for Better Workplace Conduct?

 sanjay.dulgaj

-I think this bond needs to be signed by each contract labour who will be working in our premises.
-This is not actually for taking action on them, but to bring awareness that they should not do any indisciplined activities.
-HR EXPERTS REQUEST YOU TO PLEASE GIVE YOUR INPUTS.
+I think this bond needs to be signed by each contract laborer who will be working on our premises.
+This is not actually for taking action against them but to raise awareness that they should not engage in any undisciplined activities.

 1 Attachment(s) [Login To View]